OWASP/www-chapter-stockholm/past_events.md

 ---

 ## Past Events
+**`OWASP``   ``Stockholm``   ``meeting,``   ``October``   ``29`` ``2024:``   ``OWASP``   ``OWASP Stockholm - Secure Software Development Evening`**

+Principles for Secure Development
+In this session Johan will provide a 45min overview of how a development team should think and work around security throughout the entire life cycle of system development.
+The presentation will go through things like security connected to development environments, code repos, pipelines, etc.

+Johan will be followed by Fredrik Klasén from Snyk discussing:

+Commonly Observed AI Security Issues While Using GenAI Tools in Software Development Fredrik will spend around 30 minutes discussing how AI-assisted coding increases your delivery speed and efficiency, but also bring risks.
+Fredrik will present an overview of AI in software development and commonly observed AI security issues while using GenAI tools to produce code and then exploit it.
+You’ll also get an insight into strategies for mitigation of AI introduced threats.

+**`OWASP``   ``Stockholm``   ``meeting,``   ``September``   ``24`` ``2024:``   ``OWASP``   ``Autumn OWASP meet up and after-work near Odenplan`**

+Now that summer is over and autumn has come it's time for us to hang out and have a beer.
+This is the perfect opportunity for all of us app-sec interested folks to get together and meet up in real life for a relaxed chat and maybe a beer or some other refreshments.

 **`OWASP``   ``Stockholm``   ``meeting,``   ``May``   ``21`` ``2024:``   ``OWASP``   ``OWASP Stockholm - The EU Cyber Resilience Act and why the SBOM is so important`**